 Being designed for cyclocross, there’s generous clearance all round to accommodate cyclo-cross tyres and the inevitable clingy mud.
 Braking is provided by Tektro Oryx cantilevers, with supplementary top mounted levers on the bars.

-We've reviewed the larger Worx JA-700 if you want a more detaied view on these bikes.
+We’ve reviewed the larger Worx JA-700 if you want a more detailed view on these bikes.

 Islabikes have taken the cycling world by storm over the past decade, creating top quality bicycles designed specifically for children and selling them with apparent ease to an ever expanding audience.
 The Islabikes Luath 24 oozes quality and does not disappoint.
-The bike is built around an aluminium frame and chromoly steel forks, and with the weight of the bike coming in at a shade over 9kg, the Islabikes Luath 24 is definitely a lightweight offering.
+The bike has just had a major makeover for winter 2019, with a lightweight aluminium frame and carbon forks.

 Eyelets are fitted for both mudguard and rack, so you can pop a pannier on and no more carrying the school bag/lunch box/gym kit on your back if using to ride to school.
 This also makes the Luath 24 an ideal road touring bike.